nowiczenkoandrzej/PhotoEditor/README.md

 # PhotoEditor

-In **PhotoEditor** app you can take photo using your camera or choose picture from your gallery and do some simple editing with it.
-You can apply one of 3 filters, resize and turn around your picture.  ⚡
+In the **PhotoEditor** app you can take photo using your camera or choose a picture from your gallery and do some simple editing with it.
+You can apply one of three filters, resize and rotate your picture.  ⚡

 ![End to end gif](pictures/endtoend.gif)

-App was built using libraries such as:
+The app was built using libraries such as:
 * **Room Database** 🗃
 * **Navigation Component** 🗺
 * **Android-Image-Cropper** ✂